 The Kodinerds.net repo can be found here.

-The addons available here that interest us most, however, are the BigStar Movies and TV, Black and White Movies, Documentary Storm, and FrightPix.
+The addons available here that interest us most, however, are the BigStar Movies and TV, CBC Sports, and CW TV Network.

 BigStar Movies and TV connects you directly to BigStar, an Australia-based on-demand streaming site.
 BigStar is very similar to free on-demand services like Tubi TV, Yahoo View, Viewster, and Crackle.
 It has a loads of free content, some of which is well-regarded and highly-rated.

-All of the content found in MetalChris’ Repository is legal and free to access.
+All of the content found in MetalChris’ Repository is free to access.
+However some of it is region-locked, meaning you’ll need a VPN to watch it abroad.
 You can download and install MetalChris’ Repository from github.

 Best unofficial Kodi addon repositories to avoid